Skip to main content

 The MOT certificate

-The MOT certificate confirms that your vehicle at the time of its test met the minimum acceptable environmental and road safety standards required by law.
+The MOT certificate confirms that your vehicle at the time of its test met the minimum acceptable environmental and road safety standards needed by law.
 It doesn’t mean that the vehicle is roadworthy for the life of the certificate and isn’t a substitute for regular maintenance.

 The need for an MOT certificate